Nick-Liou/Gem5/First_Assignment/README.md

   ```

-- sim_insts: Number of instructions run on the simulated CPU:
+- sim_insts: Number of instructions ran on the simulated CPU:
   ```
   sim_insts          5027            # Number of instructions simulated
   ```